moalang/moa/README.md

 5. Create a web application and deploy to a server
 ```
-$ echo 'web c: c.puts "hello"' > main.moa
+$ echo 'def main c: c.listen "hello"' > main.moa
-$ moa run                  # you can the behavior in local
+$ PORT=3000 moa run        # you can check the behavior in local
 $ moa deploy user@hostname # deploy to ~/moa on the server and update the process non-stopping
 ```